Research shows that 99% of employees would like to work remotely at least some of the time.

 - Plan virtual workshops before the project deadline

-Don’t put this off if you’ve got a small team, either.
+Don’t put this off if you have a small team.
 A regular 1:1 with the person you’re collaborating with can prevent poor communication from throwing you off-course.

 5) Be aware of time zone differences.